samjones00/docs/docs/ormlite/type-converters.md

 For this to work in SQL Server the `ColumnDefinition` should instead be **UniqueIdentifier** which is also what it needs to be cast to, to be able to query Guid's within an SQL Statement.
-Therefore Guids require a custom [SqlServerGuidConverter](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite.SqlServer/Converters/SqlServerGuidConverter.cs) to support Guids in SQL Server which looks like:
+Therefore, Guids require a custom [SqlServerGuidConverter](https://github.com/ServiceStack/ServiceStack.OrmLite/blob/master/src/ServiceStack.OrmLite.SqlServer/Converters/SqlServerGuidConverter.cs) to support Guids in SQL Server which looks like: